tomvannuenen/corporeal/README.md

 Corporeal expects to be placed in a folder that also contains a data folder.
 It will ask for that folder on startup.
 User should enter a directory name starting from current.

+Corporeal uses simple command-line commands.
+Answering its questions, it expects either a number (indicated by `INT` in the response line), a string (indicated by `STR`) or a simple yes/no (indicated by `Y/N`).
+Characters are case insensitive.

 *E.g. "data/combi"*

 Corporeal expects to find .txt files in this data folder, preferrably titled by subcorpus, and optionally with an en-dash to identify separate parts of the subcorpus (if the corpus has not been segmented yet, Corporeal can do that for you).